BeardedTech/Neural-and-Firewall-Blog/cmf06ngxo000002lb7fyz5frd.md

 ----------------------------------------------------------------------------------------------------

-▌ @FunctionCall chomadb_query(question="how to use python to create a port scanner")
+▌ @FunctionCall chromadb_query(question="how to use python to create a port scanner")

 To create a simple port scanner in Python, you can use the socket library.
 Here's a basic example: